dart-lang/webdev/dwds/CONTRIBUTING.md

 - If DWDS / Webdev was just released, then you will need to update the version in the `CHANGELOG`, and the `pubspec.yaml` file as well (eg, https://github.com/dart-lang/webdev/pull/1462)
-- For any directories you’ve touched, run `dart run build_runner build` to check in any file that should be built.
+- For any directories you’ve touched, run `dart run tool/build.dart` to check in any file that should be built.
 This will make sure the integration tests are run against the built files.